 One approach shown to be effective in helping people overcome their cycle of obsessions and compulsions is called “Exposure and Response Prevention” (ERP).
 Considered the “gold standard” for OCD treatment, ERP is very straightforward: The person with OCD exposes themselves to situations that trigger obsessive thinking and doesn’t allow themselves to perform a compulsion in response.
 While this sounds simple, it does require the OCD sufferer to face their fears and tolerate a fair amount of anxiety to overcome their OCD.

-There are a few ways to go about Exposure and Response Prevention treatment:
+There are several ways to go about Exposure and Response Prevention treatment:

 Imaginal Exposure: With this approach, the person with OCD imagines in detail any thought or situation they find distressing.
 A person who repeatedly checks the locks on their front door, for example, might imagine a scenario in which they accidentally leave the door unlocked and their house is robbed.
 Many therapists will ask their clients to make a short recording describing the situation (1 – 2 minutes) and have them listen to it over and over again.
 While listening to the recording will trigger the client’s anxiety initially, the more they listen to it, the more they’ll learn they can tolerate the ensuing distress.
 As the client becomes habituated to their fear, their anxiety level and need to perform a compulsion in response will drop.